 To understand the benefit oatmeal can provide, we have to look closely at how the body processes the food we eat.

 Through digestion, our bodies convert food into glucose to provide energy that cells use for fuel.
-The body produces insulin after we eat to regulate the level of glucose in the bloodstream.
+The body produces insulin after we eat that regulates the level of glucose in the bloodstream.

 Eating easily digestible foods such as those with high levels of sugar and simple carbs consistently can lead to insulin resistance.
 After a meal, when glucose floods the blood system, the cells of an insulin-resistant person do not take in and use the glucose, leading to diabetes.

 People with type II diabetes need to monitor their carbohydrate intake, especially sugars.
-The Glycemic index and load score different foods based on how quickly they increase blood sugar after being eaten.
+The glycemic index and glycemic load score different foods based on how quickly they increase blood sugar after being eaten.

 For people with insulin resistance, obesity or any other risk factor for diabetes, using the glycemic index and eating a diet full of foods with a low glycemic load can help to prevent the development of diabetes.

 Obesity rates have been on the rise for decades in America.
 Fewer than 15 percent of the population were categorized as obese in 1990.
 Twenty years later, 36 states recorded obesity levels higher than 25 percent.
-Over 50 percent of adults are overweight or obese today.
+More than 50 percent of adults are overweight or obese today.

 Experts associate an increase in the risk of developing diabetes and heart disease, as well as other health problems, with excess weight.

 One of the potential causes of the obesity epidemic is the rise in processed foods.
-While these can be convenient, they’re often packed with easy to digest calories and contain little to no fiber to slow down digestion.
+While these foods can be convenient, they’re often packed with easy-to-digest calories and contain little to no fiber to slow down digestion.

-In a half-cup serving of oatmeal prepared from rolled oats and cooked in water, there are only 80 calories, 15 from unsaturated fat.
-Cooking it in milk or adding other ingredients will increase the calories.
+In a half-cup serving of oatmeal prepared from rolled oats cooked in water, there are only 80 calories, 15 from unsaturated fat.
+Cooking it in milk or adding other ingredients increases the calories.

-The USDA recommends a daily intake of 6 ounces of grains, with a minimum of 3 ounces of whole grains, for adult women and 7 ounces total, including 3.5 ounces of whole grains, for adult males.
-A standard half-cup serving of oatmeal will meet the whole grain recommendations.
+The USDA recommends a daily intake of 6 ounces of grains, with a minimum of 3 ounces and a maximum of 7 ounces of whole grains for adult women, and a minimum of 3.5 ounces and a maximum of 7 ounces of whole grains for adult males.
+A standard half-cup serving of oatmeal will meet the whole-grain recommendations.

 Low-carb diets have grown in popularity over the last few decades and have shown many health benefits.
 The half-cup serving of oatmeal above contains 14 grams of carbohydrates with 2 grams of fiber for a net carb total of 12 grams.